 I had been told that Alor was worth it.
 That I would not regret having traveled so long to dive.
 It is true.

 Only I dived Komodo (July 2011), and then especially Raja Ampat (March 2012), before discovering Alor this summer.
-Result, after such spectacular spots, my judgment is biased.
+As a result, after such spectacular spots, my judgement is biased.
 I know, I'm starting to become a "rotten-spoiled" diver.

 How can I say ...
 I was not impressed at Alor as I was at Komodo and Raja Ampat.
 Admittedly, the sites are very nice, both for the atmosphere and for the macro, with magnificent coral reefs.
 But I did not have the same sensation of incredible profusion, where we do not know how to give head as there is poiscaille everywhere.

-To nuance anyway ...
-Now that I returned to Brittany, I rediscover the photos sub I brought back from Alor.
-And I must admit that I like a furious desire to return to make bubbles there! ! !
+Now that I'm back in Brittany, I'm rediscovering the sub pictures I brought back from Alor.
+And I have to admit that I have a furious desire to go back there and blow bubbles !!!

-I'll give you a little sample below, as an appetizer.
-And I'll come back and tell you more!
+I put a small sample below, as an appetizer.
+And I'll be back soon to tell you the rest!